 select count(distinct track.name) from track;

-Release year 0 is a sentinel value for an orphaned album in my library. ↩
+0 is a sentinel value for the publication date of an orphaned album in my library. ↩

 I mean, Rammstein is unlikely to collaborate with Taylor Swift. ↩